arunvdsharma/openshift-centos/README.md

 You may want to configure new **domain name**, you can replace it.
 In my case, domain name I used is **aruntechhub.xyz** which I have procured on a DNS provider.

-***** There are multiple inventory files in the repository.
-You can choose one, customize it according to your needs and rename it with **inventory.ini**.
-The same inventory file will be used to install Openshift cluster.
+*There are multiple inventory files in the repository.
+You can choose one, customize it according to your needs and rename it with* **inventory.ini**. *The same inventory file will be used to install Openshift cluster.*

-Replace your domain name with the following properties in inventory file
+Replace your domain name with the following properties in inventory file:

 ```
 openshift_public_hostname=console.aruntechhub.xyz
 openshift_master_default_subdomain=apps.aruntechhub.xyz